 Lions Park Beach | Parks

 Lions Park Beach located at the south end of Lions Park Drive, has three shelters, public restrooms, grills, picnic tables, and playground equipment.
 There are no lifeguards and swimming at this beach is discouraged.
-There is a small daily per car parking fee for both residents and non-residents.
 Residents may obtain a free seasonal parking permit from the City Clerk's Office at City Hall.
 Non-residents are required to pay at the Pay to Park meters located within the Park.
 They can pay for hourly, daily or a seasonal pass at the Pay to Park meters.
 For current parking permit fees, click here.

 Margaret B. Upton Arboretum